Azure Honeypot: Mapping Global Threats in Real-Time

 This is where IP Blocks can begin to be coordinated.

 Again, I only had this virtual machine up for 24 hours.
-If I were to have it up longer, there is no doubt in my mind that there will be many more attempts from other countries besides the 4 listed on the map.
+If I were to keep it up longer, there is no doubt in my mind that there would be many more attempts from other countries beyond the 4 listed on the map.

-This lab shows that as soon as a machine goes online, it will begin to get enumerated and attacked.
+This lab shows that as soon as a machine goes online, it begins to be enumerated and attacked.

 As well as the importance of not having basic passwords and user accounts.